donbagger/code-jam/rust-paprika-helpers/README.md

 | **🚀 Advanced** | 5 | High-level market analysis |
 | **⚡ Async** | 5 | Concurrent, high-performance operations |

-## 🌟 Why Developers Love It

-> *"Went from idea to working DeFi dashboard in 30 minutes!"* - @rustacean_dev

-> *"The type safety caught 3 bugs at compile time that would have been production issues"* - @blockchain_builder

-> *"67 functions covering everything I need for DeFi development"* - @defi_analyst

 ## 🔗 More Resources

 - [📖 Full Documentation](https://docs.rs/paprika-helpers)